-Various types of porphyria exist, but the symptoms sound like what we think of as the vampire legend.
+Page 2 of 2 - Various types of porphyria exist, but the symptoms sound like what we think of as the vampire legend.
 Sensitivity to light, receding gums which make teeth look like fangs and pain and depression causing insomnia all are symptoms.

 Weiss said he cannot walk into Olive Garden due to the garlic wafting in the air, or he feels his throat closing up.
 Other Italian restaurants are usually a no-go as well.

 Those with porphyria run a risk of having strokes or small heart attacks.
 In yesteryear, they could go into a coma for two to three days, and relatives thought their loved one was dead.
 Before the days of embalming the deceased, the loved one was put in the family crypt, only to find him or her banging on the door after coming out of the coma.

 The only way they found to stabilize the problem was to drink animal blood.
 Nowadays, for Weiss and his son, who also has porphyria, they receive injections.
 One plant that was found to help with symptoms was foxglove, which is poisonous if an average person ingested it.